 This covers all aspects including medically-assisted detox, nutritional support, counselling and therapy sessions, and guidance on lifestyle changes.
 All of these elements are delivered as part of our inpatient programmes, while our at-home alcohol detox programme focuses solely on the detox aspect of your recovery.

-Similarly to an alcohol detoxification at a private rehab facility, a medically-assisted alcohol home-detox is a supervised process where the patient is gradually weaned off alcohol over time.
+Similarly to alcohol detoxification at a private rehab facility, a medically-assisted alcohol home-detox is a supervised process where the patient is gradually weaned off alcohol over time.

 Benzodiazepines like lorazepam, alprazolam, and diazepam are common medications that can reduce the risk of seizures during alcohol detox.
 The doctor might also prescribe neuroleptic medications to relieve symptoms or some anti-anxiety pills to improve mental health.